-We are recruiting thousands of women across the nation to participate in a completely online study
+We are recruiting thousands of pregnant individuals across the nation to get involved with an online survey opportunity

 Eunice Kennedy Shriver National Institute of Child Health and Human Development

-Are you less than 25 weeks pregnant?
-We need your help!
+Are you less than 25 weeks pregnant right now?
 Click below to see if you are eligible to participate.

-All groups will receive electronic gift cards after answering questions every few months about how you’re doing, for a possible total of $60 in gift cards.
+All groups will receive electronic gift cards after answering online surveys every few months about how you’re doing, for a possible total of $140 in gift cards.

 Participate from anywhere: all study activities can be completed online.

-You will use the program throughout the rest of your pregnancy and six months after your baby is born.
+You will use the program throughout the rest of your pregnancy and six months after your birth.

 You will use the program plus be contacted by our research nurses on occasion to check-in with you.